gamingwithevets/snake/README.md

 # Python requirements
 - Python 3.6 - *3.9.9* **(DO NOT USE 3.10)**<br>
 - The Curses library (either use *windows-curses* or some other Curses package)

+© 2021 GamingWithEvets Inc. & SJ Studio.
+All rights go to their respective owners.